No Proof: Mid America Pet Food $5.5M Class Action Settlement

 • Pet injury claims are for class members whose pets became ill or died after consuming the recalled pet food.

-• Consumer food purchase claims are for class members who purchased the recalled food, regardless of whether their pets were harmed.
+• Consumer food purchase claims are for class members who purchased the recalled food regardless of whether it harmed their pets.

 Who is excluded from the class?